Arron-Stothart/resonnet/README.md

 - To create an effective infinite-memory companion, retrieval must mirror human memory patterns (Recency, conceptual linking, ...)
 - Injecting irrelevant context contaminates responses.
 Reasoning models are particularly prone to over-incorporating tangential context into the thought process.
 - Users create new chat sessions if they are not satisfied with the assistant's response meaning recency is not a good indicator of relevance.
 However if the assistant is to act as a human, recency bias is a good indicator of relevance.
-- Minimal signals for relevant context that would be useful for future reference. i.e. Users rarely thank the assistant.
+- Minimal signals for relevant context that would be useful for future reference.
+- Pasted context within user messages

+## Insights from Human Memory

+The words best RAG system is human memory.

+- Emotionally charged events much more likely to be consolidated into long-term memory.
+- Increased likelihood to remember information that connects to existing knowledge (elaborative encoding).
+- Unexpected/surprising events reach conscious awareness thus are more likely to be remembered.
+- Surprise based episode boundaries (see EM-LLM).
+- Sleep mechanism that consolidates memories, works as an editorial review filtering what to remember.
+- Memory retrieval influenced by environmental context (not availanle to LLMs).
+- Group memory often exceeds individual memory through complementary retrieval cues. i.e. Reminiscant night talking on the porch.

+Human memory is flawed
+Allow LLM to form their own memories based on human processes - Worth experimenting with.

 ## Building and effective Vector DB